sysadmin-as-a-service/sysadmin-blog/content/articles/scraping-podcasts-from-squarespace.md

 My local church had recently visited the 21st Century and started posting messages online, which was great, but I wanted to get them in my podcast app as well!

-Sure, I could have asked someone to learn to use the Squarespace podcasting feature, or even volunteered to do it myself, but it was ~~easier~~ ~~more fulfilling~~ ~~cheaper~~ more entertaining to try script creating a podcast feed myself.
+Sure, I could have asked someone to learn to use the Squarespace podcasting feature, or even volunteered to do it myself, but it was ~~easier~~ ~~more fulfilling~~ ~~cheaper~~ more entertaining? to try script creating a podcast feed myself.

 The idea of the script here is that it